deeplearning4j/deeplearning4j-docs/building-neural-net-with-dl4j.md

 * To generate Binary(0,1) output, use a sigmoid activation function on the output layer.
 The output will be between 0 and 1, and should be treated as a probability that the input belongs to either 0 or 1.

 * To generate output of categorical Targets (1 of C coding), use the Softmax Activation Function for the  output layer.
-The number of output nodes to equal number of classes beig categorized.
+The number of output nodes to equal number of classes being categorized.
 Treat output as the probability of an instance of data belonging to each category.

 * To generate Continuous-Valued (bounded range) values, use Sigmoid or Tanh Activation (with scaled range of outputs to range of targets).